How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 An abscess is a purulent-necrotic process, which is often accompanied by the formation of a cavity, which is limited to the capsule.

-Acne is a disease that develops most often on the face, accompanied by the formation of purulent foci due to improper functioning of the sebaceous glands and hair follicles.
+Acne is a disease that develops most often on the face, accompanied by the formation of purulent foci due to improper functioning sebaceous glands and hair follicles.

-Hidradenitis is an inflammation not of adipose tissue, but of a sweat gland, which is often accompanied by the formation of an abscess (mainly the sweat glands in the armpits and groin are affected if the patient neglects the rules of hygiene).
+Hidradenitis is an inflammation not of adipose tissue, but of the sweat gland, which is often accompanied by the formation of an abscess (the sweat glands in the armpits and groin are mainly affected if the patient neglects the rules of hygiene).

 Atheroma